DODOEX/docs/docs/tradeApi.md

 sidebar_label: DODO Trade API
 ---

+*Notice: Service will be migrated to the new domain "https://route-api.dodoex.io" at October 31, 2021.
+Users who still use the old domain need do the replacement work*

 ## Introduction

 The DODO Trade API currently provides real-time price quotes for swaps between arbitrary tokens on Ethereum Mainnet, Binance Smart Chain (BSC), Polygon, Arbitrum One, Huobi ECO Chain (HECO Chain) and OKExChain(OEC), as well as Application Binary Interface (ABI) data that can be used to interact with smart contracts on these networks.